 By focusing on each step, children can learn at their own pace, which promotes greater success and independence in completing the overall task.

 Task analysis is a game changer in skill development, providing a structured framework that makes teaching feel more manageable.
 By breaking down activities into smaller parts, young individuals can focus on mastering each element without feeling overwhelmed.
-This approach not only boosts learning but also builds confidence as they celebrate success with every step! 🎉
+This approach not only but also builds confidence as they celebrate success with every step! 🎉

 Let’s explore this together!
 We’re here to help you every step of the way!